jesusch10/perturbseq_analysis/README.md

 # Updates:
-## Filtering data:
-· Code optimization.
-· Function starts plotting some statistics, so the user chooses to remove cells with <(`input user 1`) counts, and downsample cells with >(`input user 2`) counts to <=(`ìnput user 2`) counts.
-· Batch effect correction (function needs a new argument called batch_nums) by a downsampling factor (`input user 3`).
-· Working only with the 20% most variable genes.

-## Louvain clustering:
-· The size of local neighborhood used for manifold approximation (and then louvain clustering) is set to 15 (default in Scanpy library).
+## Plotting DEA results:
+· Checkpoint added while removed in diff_analysis() function.
+· Filtering variants with no differentially expressed genes, and saving info only about LFC.

 # Example:

-Find in the folder 'example' of this repository the Jupyter Notebook `perturbseq_example.ipynb`.
+Find in the folder `example*` of this repository the Jupyter Notebook `perturbseq_example.ipynb`.
 Find in the examples folders of this repository the Jupyter Notebook `perturbseq_example.ipynb`.
 It executes all functions of `perturbseq_analysis.py` with data recovered from the study 'Massively parallel phenotyping of coding variants in cancer with Perturb-seq' (https://doi.org/10.1038/s41587-021-01160-7).
-All expected outputs are saved in `example*/results` folder, except AnnData objects from checkpoints (too big).
+All expected outputs are saved in `example*/results/` folder, except AnnData objects from checkpoints (too big).
-All expected outputs are saved in `./results` folder, except AnnData objects from checkpoints (∼3GB).
+All expected outputs are saved in `./results/` folder, except AnnData/dict objects from checkpoints (∼3GB).

 # Requirements